awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-service-limits.md

 For the Amazon Connect Participant Service, the quotas are by instance\.

  When you use the [Amazon Connect Participant Service API](https://docs.aws.amazon.com/connect-participant/latest/APIReference/Welcome.html), the number of requests per second is limited to the following:
++  [CreateParticipantConnection](https://docs.aws.amazon.com/connect/latest/APIReference/API_CreateParticipantConnection.html): a RateLimit of 6 requests per second, and a BurstLimit of 9 requests per second\.
++  [DisconnectParticipant](https://docs.aws.amazon.com/connect/latest/APIReference/API_DisconnectParticipant.html): a RateLimit of 3 requests per second, and a BurstLimit of 5 requests per second\.
-+  [CreateParticipantConnection](https://docs.aws.amazon.com/connect/latest/APIReference/API_CreateParticipantConnection.html), [DisconnectParticipant](https://docs.aws.amazon.com/connect/latest/APIReference/API_DisconnectParticipant.html), and [GetTranscript](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetTranscript.html): a RateLimit of 2 requests per second, and a BurstLimit of 5 requests per second\.
++  [GetTranscript](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetTranscript.html): a RateLimit of 8 requests per second, and a BurstLimit of 12 requests per second\.
 +  [SendEvent](https://docs.aws.amazon.com/connect/latest/APIReference/API_SendEvent.html) and [SendMessage](https://docs.aws.amazon.com/connect/latest/APIReference/API_SendMessage.html): a RateLimit of 10 requests per second, and a BurstLimit of 15 requests per second\.